baldiniunlimited/daxdates/README.md

 1-12 are not supported.
 When fiscal logic is indicated, additional fields are populated to support fiscal analysis, which align with the definitions above.

+## Upcoming

+Planned time intelligence patterns include, but are not limited to:

+- Rolling averages
+- Shifting periods
+- Period-on-period deltas
+- Simple weighted forecast

+I plan to implement a version of DimDate which can be generated efficiently from period start- and end-dates, which should support any arbitrary fiscal calendar, provided you can give those period boundaries.

+I also want to include other date and time logic, including, but not limited to the below items:

+- Handling users in multiple time zones with the concept of "today"
+- Calculating expected end-dates for projects

+Feel free to raise issues for anything you think might fit.